 Quantum Computing

 Quantum computing harnesses the principles of quantum mechanics to perform computations that are impossible for classical computers.
-Light plays a crucial role in many quantum computing architectures.
-For instance, photons can be used as qubits—the fundamental units of quantum information—due to their ability to exist in superposition and entanglement states.
+Take this case: photons can be used as qubits—the fundamental units of quantum information—due to their ability to exist in superposition and entanglement states.
+Also, light matters a lot in many quantum computing architectures.
 Researchers are exploring various methods for generating, manipulating, and measuring photons to build quantum computers that can solve complex problems in fields such as cryptography, drug discovery, and materials science.

 Medical Imaging and Diagnostics